yochie/rhythm-visuals/DrawPlanck/Flock.md

 - MIN_WALL_HEIGHT : Minimum pixel height of walls.
 - SAFE_ZONE : Minimum gap to preserve between top and bottom walls and minimum corridor betweeen two vertical wall sections.

+### Life and death
+- MAX_LIVES : Number of lives you start with.
+- DEATH_IMMUNE_SECONDS : Number of seconds after death for which you are immune to death.
+Allows player to bring target back inside safe zone to avoid chaining deaths.
+- GAME_OVER_ANIMATION_SECONDS : Duration of "GAME OVER" message display.
+While displayed, players can continue playing but do not acquire score or lose lives.

 ## TODO